armor-code/agent/web-agent/README.md

   --uploadToAc
 ```

-8. If the Agent being deployed is for certain env(Check in Armorcode Integration Page) pass envName as command line argument
+8. If the Agent being deployed is for certain env(Check in Armorcode Agent In Integration Page, if Service url is configured with evnName) pass envName as command line argument
 ```commandline
   --envName '<envName>'
 ```